LobaDK/QuantumKat_discordbot/README.md

 `Entanglement` contains bot-owner only commands, for management of the bot's features.
 `Activity` is anything that requires or uses a loop, and also limited to the bot owner.
 `Tunnel` is background code for handling exceptions, or listening to specific actions.
 `Control` is anything used to control either the bot, or manage the users in the server, and is a mix of bot-owner, server-owner and admin/mod-limited commands.
+`Chat` Is used to chat with the bot via OpenAI/ChatGPT and manage it's chat history.

 # Features